Photo: Anna Miller Photography

 Ms. Humphries received a BFA from the University of North Carolina, Asheville NC, USA in 1994.
 In 1997, she gained an MS in Information Science from the University of North Carolina, Chapel Hill, NC, USA.

 From 1987 until 1995, Humphries was a member of the modern dance company, Wall St. DanceWorks.
 In addition to her staged solo performances and work with Wall St. Danceworks, from 1992-2005, Humphries danced in experimental, covert, site-specific and street performances.
-In 2005, she began studying and practicing butoh dance, receiving instruction from some of the world’s best butoh teachers and performers.
+In 2005, she began studying and practicing butoh dance, receiving instruction from internationally respected butoh teachers and performers.
 Since 2010, Humphries has created butoh-based live art and videos as well as sound compositions.

 Constance has presented her performances, videos and workshops internationally, including Mexico, the US, and the UK.
 Recent projects include the Just Gather Film Festival, Edinburgh; UK, Help! at BALTIC Centre for Contemporary Art, Newcastle, UK; Black Mountain College Museum’s Interlude festival, Asheville, NC; Context, Pretext, Subtext: Words in Art, Art in Words, a group exhibition at Mars Hill University and the 11th Asheville Butoh Festival.
-For 2017-2018, Humphries has been chosen to be the Artist in Residence at Revolve Project Space.
-Upcoming projects include Entanglements, a collaboration with Linda Larsen, Adam Larsen and Kima Moore, Revolve Project Space; a solo exhibition and album release, Am I Who I Am?, Revolve Project Space, Asheville, NC and Kū, a multimedia performance with Anemone Dance Theater, RAMP Gallery, Asheville, NC.
+For 2017-2018, Humphries has been chosen as the Artist in Residence at Revolve Project Space.
+Projects include Entanglements, a collaboration with Linda Larsen, Adam Larsen and Kima Moore; ReSound, a collaboration with Sonic Parlor and Denice Carbonell; and a solo exhibition and album release, Am I Who I Am?
+Additionally, Humphries will perform in Kū, a multimedia performance with Anemone Dance Theater, RAMP Gallery, Asheville, NC.

 A passionate educator, Humphries teaches butoh workshops and classes and has taught programming, design and digital media at Asheville Buncombe Technical Community College since 2002.
 She is also the assistant director of the Asheville Butoh Festival and co-producer of Frame + Form Screendance Festival.